The Bankrate promise

 MBA Today reports total tuition fees for top MBA programs as anywhere from $55,727 to $161,810.
 However, your price could be higher or lower depending on where you attend school, which type of program you enroll in and how long it takes you to complete your degree.
 Also keep in mind that you’ll need to budget for books, room and board, supplies and travel.

 International students may apply for MBA scholarships and fellowships from their school and other organizations.
 Certain qualified non-U.S. citizens may apply for federal loans, and some international students can qualify for private student loans with a co-signer.
-Your home country may offer student support for international study as well.
+Your home country or institution may offer student support for international study as well.

 An MBA can qualify you for management positions in your organization and higher pay, but you’ll have to weigh this against the potential debt you’ll leave school with.
 Ultimately, an MBA program is worth it if it helps you achieve your career goals and makes sense financially.

 Graduate programs require an investment in faculty, research and resources.
 Business schools also compete for knowledgeable professors with business experience.
 Several schools, however, have taken steps to rein in costs by implementing guaranteed tuition and tuition freezes over the course of a program.

 Executive MBA programs tailor their curriculum to executives looking to develop their leadership abilities while continuing to work.
 The Executive MBA Council’s Annual Member Program 2020 survey found that the average program charges $82,883.
 You can pay for an executive MBA program as you would any other MBA program — with scholarships, grants, tuition reimbursement and student loans.